-Tokyu Community and Tokyu Livable launched Women's Working Project Team to develop support programs to balance work and childcare/eldercare to ensure women's continuing career.
+Tokyu Community develop support programs to balance work and childcare/eldercare to ensure women's continuing career.
 This project was highly evaluated for achieving more employment opportunities and continuous career for women, and led to the highest ratings in L-boshi certificate awarded by Health, Labor and Welfare Minister as a company with excellent program implementation for advancement of women in workplace.